RHCSA/RHCSA.github.io/contents/09- Manage security/04- Set enforcing and permissive modes for SELinux.md

+## 04- Set enforcing and permissive modes for SELinux:

 ### **RHCSA Exam Topic: Set Enforcing and Permissive Modes for SELinux**

 On the RHCSA exam, understanding **SELinux (Security-Enhanced Linux)** is crucial, especially in terms of configuring its modes.
 SELinux is a security architecture integrated into the Linux kernel that provides mandatory access control (MAC).